-Over the years Cat Thompson developed her skills in songwriting and performance.
+Over the years Cat Thompson developed her skills in songwriting, production and performance.
 She has toured in the Solomon Islands, performed throughout Australia, and has opened concerts for major international acts including American rapper Eve, RnB singer Lloyd and American dance act The Jabbawockeez as well as Philippine superstars Dingdong Avanzado and Jessa Zaragoza.
 She was the international judge for the Solomon Islands Grand Finals for World Supremacy Battlegrounds.

 As a songwriter, Cat Thompson works with artists and DJs from different parts of the world and her music has received radio play in over thirty countries.
 She was a songwriter for “Asia’s Nightingale” Lani Misalucha’s album, Force Called Woman, which was released by Universal Production Music.